Harmony-Stella/Harmony-Stella/README.md

 ### Hello Guys 💻

-My name is Harmony Stella AWLISHIE and I am a full-stack web and mobile developer.
-I have experience using a variety of technologies, including Python, Django, Angular, Java, Spring Boot, Flutter, and more.
+My name is Harmony Stella AWLISHIE and I am a full-stack web developer.
+I have experience using a variety of technologies, including Python(Django and Flask), Angular  and more.

  I am always eager to learn new languages and technologies to expand my skillset.